 Development Plan

-The mission of Sunflower Star Laboratory will be challenging because sunflower stars have complex life cycles, grow very slowly, and will require a lot of physical and human resources to aquaculture.
+Restoring the sunflower star is the single most important step we can take to give California’s vanishing kelp forests a chance to recover.
 Our plan outlines how we intend to develop as an organization over time, and the resources we will need to accomplish this development.
-We are currently in Phase 2 of our plan and have the necessary permits and cooperative agreements to proceed as we refine our aquaculture techniques.
+We are currently transitioning from phase II to phase III of our plan and have the necessary permits and cooperative agreements to proceed as we refine our aquaculture techniques, conduct research, and lead reintroduction trials.
 Additional permits and resources will be necessary as we move to the next stages of our plan.

 Phase I: Protocol Refinement